thaphazard/ragnir/content/posts/a-complete-guide-to-landing-pages.md

 description = "Your landing page is a virtual elevator pitch.
-Let's have a look at the most important things that affect conversion rates." draft = true tags = [""] title = "Four Essential Landing Page Learnings"
+Let's have a look at the most important things that affect conversion rates." draft = true tags = [""] title = "Four Essential Landing Page Learnings old"

 +++
 A landing page is a standalone web page, disconnected from a website’s navigation, created for the sole purpose of convincing a visitor to act.